 The young people who took part in Beyond 18 were born between 1996 and 2001 and had been in foster care, lead tenant, residential care, kinship care or permanent care in Victoria after the age of 15.

-Out-of-home care caseworkers and carers are also encouraged to complete their own online survey about the experience of young people leaving care.
+Out-of-home care caseworkers and carers also completed online surveys about the experiences and options of the leaving care system.

 Recruitment to the Beyond 18 study began in 2015.
-The study will follow this first group of young people over three years to understand how their experiences and outcomes change over time.
-The first wave of data collection ended in June 2016 and Wave 2 ended in July 2017.
-New participants can enter the study at any time up until the end of 2017.
-The study ends in mid 2018.
+The study follow this group of young people over three years to understand how their experiences and outcomes changed over time.
+New people were also recruited into the study in 2016 and 2017.

-The Beyond 18 study methodology involves three strands of information (data) collection.
+The Beyond 18 study methodology involved three strands of data collection.